mesosphere/dcos-commons/frameworks/kafka/README.md

 ## Features

 - Multiple instances sharing the same physical systems (requires custom port configuration).
-- Vertical (resource) and horizontal (node count) scaling.
+- Vertical (resource) and horizontal (increase broker count) scaling.
 - Easy redeployment to new systems upon scheduled or unscheduled outages.
-- Consistent DNS addresses regardless of where nodes are located in the cluster.
+- Consistent DNS addresses regardless of where brokers are located in the cluster.
 - Node placement may be customized via Placement Constraints.

 <a name="quick-start"></a>